peppelinux/ansible-slapd-eduperson2016/README.delta-syncrepl.md

 remember that `olcDbIndex: entryUUID` was already configured by playbook, so we don't need to configure it again.

+*Here* would be inserted the chain overlay.
+See _Chain overlay ISSUES_.

 _Remember:_ To add `starttls=critical tls_reqcert=demand` to the previous ldapmodify command to ensure data security and integrity in production context.
 ````
 ldapmodify -Y EXTERNAL -H ldapi:/// <<EOF
 dn: cn=module{0},cn=config